Child’s Blood Type Calculator – How Does It Work & FAQ’s

 Most people believe that kids are truly similar to their parents.
 They mean that kids look and behave like their parents or have similar likings as their parents.
 Science suggests this is due to genes or the DNA the child inherits from its parents.
 A baby’s blood type is determined by the genes and blood type of his parents.
-Though determining the exact blood type of an unborn child is not possible, with the aid of a blood type calculator a list of possible blood types can be formed.
+Though determining the exact blood type of an unborn child is not possible, with the aid of a blood type calculator or a genetic calculator for baby, a list of possible blood types can be formed.

 What is a Child Blood Type Calculator?

 A child type calculator determines the probable blood types of a child for the ABO blood system based on his parents’ blood types.
 Human blood group classification is divided into two systems- the ABO system and the Rhesus system.
 The ABO system is divided into four broad blood groups- A, B, AB and O. Rhesus system has Rh-positive( ) and Rh-negative (-).
 Blood types A and B have antigen A and B respectively on their surface.
 Blood type O has no antigen.
 All blood types are either Rh positive ( ) or Rh negative (-), making it a total of 8 blood groups.
 Through the child blood type calculator, based on the blood types of parents, probable blood types for the baby are suggested and a blood type probability chart is made.